mridoni/gix/README.md

 I am releasing it because, in order to do this, I need to put it out in the wild, to get some feedback, but also to find some form of sponsorship to help the development along.

 ### The IDE
-The centerpiece is a Qt-based IDE that provides syntax highlighting (thanks to Scintilla), support for different versions of the compiler, a DB manager, variable navigation and integrated debugging.
+The centerpiece is a Qt-based IDE that provides syntax highlighting (thanks to Scintilla), support for different versions of the compiler, a DB manager, variable navigation and integrated native debugging.

 ### Native debugging
 Gix-IDE incorporates a custom module that provides native debugging (only supported with GnuCOBOL 3.1+) including breakpoints, stepping, variable inspection of both executable and callable modules.